BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted, always have some US dollars or Aruban Florins (AWG) on hand for smaller vendors, tips, or local markets.
-Many places will give you change in AWG, so it's good to be familiar with the exchange rate (it's fixed at 1 USD = 1.75 AWG).
+While credit cards are widely accepted, always have some US dollars or Aruban Florins (AWG) on hand for smaller vendors, taxis, and tips.
+Many places will give you change in AWG, so it's good to be familiar with the exchange rate (1 USD = 1.75 AWG).
+Don't be afraid to ask for change in USD if that's more convenient for you.

 transport